codertheashish/Snake-Game/README.md

-# Snake_game
-A classic Snake Game built using Python Turtle Graphics, featuring multiple speed modes, smooth movement, score tracking, and colorful food shapes.
-The game includes keyboard controls, collision detection, and an interactive scoreboard.
-Lightweight, beginner-friendly, and runs smoothly on any system with Python installed.

 # 🐍 Snake Game (Python Turtle + Keyboard Controls)

 A classic Snake Game built using **Python Turtle Graphics** with speed selection, scoring system, food spawning, and smooth movement.